 Audubon Downriver neighborhood has fewer crimes than other neighborhoods.
 Be careful about objects visible in your car, including phone chargers and garage door openers.
 Check on your neighbors if you see unusual activity, like garage doors open.

 Karen Stratton reports Mayor’s proposed budget includes $1 million to add 10 detectives, not officers on the street.
-Karen s a public safety bond to add more officers on the street
+Karen said that a public safety bond to add more officers on the street will be coming next year.

 Announcements: Andy McGee from Spokane County Democrats announced he is helping people in our precinct turn in ballots.
 Service is open to anyone regardless of political affiliation.